 Claus Offe, Professor Emeritus of Political Sociology at the Hertie School of Governance, answers in the following questions: Question 1(00:06 – 03:09) : How would you expect Germany to react after the United Kingdom referendum and the vote for Brexit?
 Question 2 (03:10-06:39): A lot has been said about the management of the Eurozone crisis by Germany.
 Six years after the beginning of the crisis how would you assess it?

-In line with its objective to improve the level of public discourse about the crisis, the Crisis Observatory aims to host a series of interviews with Greek and foreign politicians and officials, as well as with respected academics, analysts and intellectuals.
-These interviews will be relatively limited in number; their objective is not to offer commentary on current events, but to contribute to a thorough and diverse analysis of the crisis and its effects.
+In line with its objective to improve the level of public discourse about the crisis, the Crisis Observatory hosted a series of interviews with Greek and foreign politicians and officials, as well as with respected academics, analysts and intellectuals.
+These interviews are relatively limited in number; their objective was not to offer commentary on current events but to contribute to a thorough and diverse analysis of the crisis and its effects.

 Alan Kirman, emeritus professor at Aix-Marseille III University, answers the following questions: 1) Ηave we learned the right lessons from the crisis?
 2) Which are the challenges that economic theory has to face after the crisis?
 3) What do you think about the crisis in the Εurozone periphery?
 What went wrong in these countries and how do you evaluate the handling of the crisis so far?
 4) What do you …Read More

 Federico Steinberg, Professor of Political Exonomy at Madrid’s Universidad Autónoma, answers the following questions: 1.
 Which is the current economic situation in Spain?
 2. Is the financial system more resilient nowadays?
 3. Could the political instability in Spain affect the economy?